 Debt was to be their – and the castle’s - undoing.
 Owing a fortune in tax the German state seized much of the Hochberg estate in 1937.
 The castle itself was taken in 1941, partly to pay taxes, partly as punishment for the perceived treason of Hans Heinrich and Daisy’s eldest children: one served in the British army, the other in the Polish.
 In 1944, Hitler's headquarters were to be moved from Wolf's Lair (in northeastern Poland) to Książ Castle, which would also serve as the new home of the Nazi high command.
 Under the supervision of Nazi chief architect Albert Speer, several rooms were remodelled in the Neoclassical style favoured by the Reich, and at least two kilometres of hidden tunnels were dug beneath the castle, including a 50m elevator shaft, which connected directly to what was meant to be the Führer's private bedroom.
 Via these tunnels, Książ Castle was to be incorporated into the 'Riese' Complex - an enormous, top-secret Nazi military compound hidden beneath the surrounding Sowie Mountains.
 Though the exact nature of this ambitious, extremely costly and ultimately abandoned Nazi project remains one of World War II's greatest mysteries, there is little doubt that the castle at Ksiaż was central to the plans.
 Evacuated in 1945, the castle found itself on Polish territory after the war and lay partly in ruin for many years until a limited renovation in 1956; full rebuilding work did not commence until 1972 and the latest period of restoration was completed only in 2005.

 Today much of the castle is open to visitors, including the Maximilian Hall, the Games Salon and the exquisite China Salon, with its delightful murals.
 To say it has been restored to its former glory, however, would be a bit of a stretch - a certain commie-esque vibe still lingers around the place and criss-crossing groups of visitors are hurried along impatiently by guides rattling off historical details at a mile a minute.
 Go with the flow and remember that this is an Eastern European experience which is getting rarer to come by.
-English-language tours are organised only for groups of fifteen or more who call ahead of time, but trilingual (Polish-English-German) information boards scattered around the premises give all the info you’d care about, so just do it solo.
-The downside is that self-guided tourists theoretically cannot access the photo exhibition on the third floor and underground Project Riese structures (shelter and 96m section of tunnel); our advice is to take advantage of the usual industrial-scale bustle of visitors - groups getting mixed up is rather commonplace- and “accidentally” attach yourself to whomever is heading in the right direction.
+English-language tours are organised only for groups of fifteen or more who call ahead of time and only in the warm season, but multilingual audioguides and information boards scattered around the premises give all the info you’d care about, so just do it solo.
+The downside is that self-guided tourists theoretically cannot access the photo exhibition on the third floor and underground Project Riese structures (shelter and 96m section of tunnel); our advice is to take advantage of the usual industrial-scale bustle of visitors - groups getting mixed up is rather commonplace- and 'accidentally' attach yourself to whomever is heading in the right direction.

 Weather allowing, a walk around the Książ Landscape Park surrounding the castle could be a good way to round off your visit, and it’s worth noting that you can visit the Daisy-era Palm House with your Książ ticket - located a walkable 2km away from the castle, it’s a somewhat shabby affair, but features a splendidly leafy in-greenhouse cafe.